loum/nparcel/doc/source/init.rst

 Supply the Esendex REST Credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If the middleware B2C comms facility is to be used, then supply the Esendex API credentials for both email and SMS under the ``[rest]`` configuration section::
+If the middleware Comms facility is to be used, then supply the Esendex API credentials for both email and SMS under the ``[rest]`` configuration section::